Britain to build cyber attack forces to tackle IS, hackers

 CYBER WAR

-Islamic State was already using the internet for propaganda, to radicalize people and for planning purposes, he added
+Islamic State was already using the internet for propaganda, to radicalise people and for planning purposes, he added

 "They have not been able to use it to kill people yet by attacking our infrastructure through cyber attack," he said.
 "But we know they want it and are doing their best to build it.